plumvillage/newsletter/src/2023/en/articles/john-d-hussman--the-leaf.md

 Because he was a true teacher, Thay was not inclined to make concepts impenetrable, or to hold enlightenment at a distance from his students.
 One mindful step was enough to say “I have arrived.
 I am home.”
 It was enough to live in mindfulness one percent of the time, then two.
 Instead of treating imperfection as failure, Thay pointed them toward the north star, and offered practices filled with compassion, healing, forgiveness, grace, acceptance, and growth.
 No mud, no lotus.

-Listening to Thay, one did not need to contemplate the sound of one hand clapping to see that life is found in the present moment and the reality of interbeing, not in the notion of a separate self.
+Listening to Thay, one did not need to contemplate the sound of one hand clapping to see that life is found in the present moment and to see the reality of interbeing, not the notion of a separate self.
 The closest thing to a koan that I remember Thay posing was at a retreat, when he visited the kitchen as his students were making dinner.
 Thay invited them to the present moment, asking, “What are you doing?”

 “Cutting carrots.”

 “Thay has good eyes,” he smiled, “he can see that you are cutting carrots.
 What are you doing?”

-Like the master asking a student to contemplate the cypress in the courtyard, Thay led his students to moments of enlightenment by encouraging mindfulness, insight, and appreciation of interbeing.
+Like the master asking a student to contemplate the cypress tree in the courtyard, Thay led his students to moments of enlightenment by encouraging mindfulness, insight, and appreciation of interbeing.
 One could imagine Thay looking for someone to hold up a piece of carrot, smiling like Mahakashyapa.

 His students came from every background and religion, and Thay taught in a way that embraced all of them.
 Instead of being caught in dogma, or pitting one set of beliefs against another, Thay guided his students to the well of interbeing.
 He didn’t hesitate to talk about the universe, God, Nirvana, and the Pure Land of the Buddha in the same breath.
 Thay did not discriminate.
 If all of us emanate from one source, its greatest wish would be for us to be enlightened enough to recognize our common humanity.

 Even when Thay spoke about a notion like “death,” his teaching was beautiful and light.
 He once shared a story of a little girl who asked him, “Thay, have you decided what to be in your next life?”
-After some reflection, Thay answered her – “I see that I will be many things.
+After some reflection, Thay answered her, “I see that I will be many things.
 I will be a butterfly.
 I will be a cloud.
 I will be that yellow flower.”
 Then he playfully added, “and if you are not mindful, you may step on me.”

 {% image "article2023/John-P-Hussman/Leaf-Richi_e.jpg" %}
 <!-- drawing by Ricelli (Richi) Laplace Resende -->